vishnucta/legorapdraft/README.md

 1) Configure ABAP Cloud Platform in your personal Eclipse IDE https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html

-2) Search for a package ZLCASE(ready to run App) in ABAP cloud environment<b> (There are few chances of not finding the package because of distributed instance for trial cloud    infrastructure).
+2) Search for a package ZLCASE_V2(ready to run App) in ABAP cloud environment<b> (There are few chances of not finding the package because of distributed instance for trial cloud    infrastructure).

     If Package not found , do the below steps